kjy5/cv-rock-paper-scissors/README.md

 the sources in the previous section).
 We created our own custom UI with OpenCV for the game itself.

+## Ideas for future work

+We had a difficult time getting our model to generalize well, and gathering a much larger dataset would have helped.
+Ideally, we would collect the gestures from a lot more than just three people, with a wide range of skin colors included.

+Improvements to the UI could also be made, but that was not the focus of the project.
+In particular, the prompting mechanism is a little clumsy.
+In the future, we could have also trained the model to recognize when a gesture has been made, so the user wouldn't need to wait on the prompt and they could just make a move.

 See our code [on GitHub](https://github.com/kjy5/cv-rock-paper-scissors)

 [![pages-build-deployment](https://github.com/kjy5/cv-rock-paper-scissors/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/kjy5/cv-rock-paper-scissors/actions/workflows/pages/pages-build-deployment)